Reviewed on 18 February 2020

 While you might squeeze out a little more credit by updating your income details, that’s a temporary measure at best.
 The ideal and permanent solution is to clear your debts.

-Wiping the slate clean will clear the way for your future, while relieving you of the burden of keeping up with high-interest fees charged on unsecured credit.
+Wiping the slate clean will clear the way for your future.
+And relieving you of the burden of keeping up with high-interest fees charged on unsecured credit.

 Start by getting a credit report, which will give you an idea of your borrowings across the financial institutions.
 Then, restructure your debts by reducing your interest fees.
 This means moving your debt from a high-interest instrument (such as a credit card) to a lower-interest instrument (such as personal loans or balance transfers).